ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+3 you may not withstand it.
+Never run
-s you see a way to got
+into debt unless you see a way to got
 ^ out of it.
 Do not marry until you are
 able to support a wi£p.
 Never speak
 r evil of any one.
 Be just before you are